taman ayun temple, mengwi royal temple, places to visit

 Taman Ayun Temple, also known as Mengwi Royal Temple, is a Hindu temple in Mengwi, a village in Bali, Indonesia.
 The temple is about 18 kilometers northwest of the popular tourist destination of Denpasar, the capital city of Bali.

 Taman Ayun Temple is a significant cultural and historical landmark in Bali.
-It was built in the 17th century during the reign of the Mengwi Kingdom, one of the dominant kingdoms in Bali then.
+The Mengwi Kingdom built it in the 17th century, during a time when it was one of the dominant kingdoms in Bali.
 The temple served as the royal family temple of the Mengwi Kingdom.
-And also, it is renowned for its exquisite architecture and serene surroundings.
+And also, people renowned it for its exquisite architecture and serene surroundings.

 “Taman Ayun” translates to “Beautiful Garden” in Indonesian, perfectly describing the temple’s setting.
-The complex is surrounded by a wide moat, with lush gardens and manicured lawns creating a peaceful atmosphere.
+A wide moat surrounds the complex, and lush gardens and manicured lawns create a peaceful atmosphere.
 The temple has multi-tiered meru (pagoda) towers and intricately carved stone gates and walls.

 History of Taman Ayun Temple

-Based on the Lontar Chronicle of Mengwi, the temple, now called Taman Ayun Temple, was formerly when it had just been purified in 1634 AD.
-It was called Taman Ahyun Temple.
-Ahyun said from the root word “Hyun,” which means desire, so Ahyun implies desire.
-Taman Ayun Temple is established in a garden (a pond with a beautiful flower garden) that fulfills wishes.
+According to the Lontar Chronicle of Mengwi, people formerly called the temple Taman Ahyun Temple when it underwent purification in 1634 AD.
+Now, people know it as Taman Ayun Temple.
+Ahyun came from the root word “Hyun,” which means desire, so Ahyun implies desire.
+The Mengwi Kingdom established Taman Ayun Temple in a garden (a pond with a beautiful flower garden) that fulfilled wishes.
 Ahyun’s words turned into Ayun’s words.

 The Historical Background of the Temple

-The historical background of Taman Ayun Temple can be known based on archaeological data found at Taman Ayun Temple and data in the Lontar Chronicle of Mengwi.
+We can know the historical background of Taman Ayun Temple based on archaeological data.
+The local people found the date at the temple, especially in the Lontar Chronicle of Mengwi.

-1. Archaeological data.
+- Archaeological data.
 On the left front entrance of the door leading to the first courtyard (jaba side) of Taman Ayun temple.
 Two buildings are called “Batu Aya” and “Bedugul Krama Carik.”
-And also, there are relics from the megalithic tradition in the form of stone petals “menhirs” arranged higher and higher.
+Also, there are relics from the megalithic tradition in stone petals called “menhirs,” arranged higher and higher.
 It was tapering to form a pyramidal terrace.
-Based on these remains, it can be seen that the Taman Ayun Temple location has been used as a place for ritual activities related to “fertility” ceremonies in agriculture since the development of the megalithic tradition around 500 BC.
+People have used the location of Taman Ayun Temple as a site for ritual activities related to ‘fertility’ ceremonies in agriculture since the development of the megalithic tradition around 500 BC, as evidenced by these remains.

-2. Data in the Chronicle of Mengwi.
-It is said that I Gusti Agung Putu pioneered his power.
+- Data in the Chronicle of Mengwi.
+It is said that I, Gusti Agung Putu, pioneered his power.
 It starts with the gift of a piece of forest land and the chosen people of 200 people from a chief of the Marga village area, namely I Gusti Bebalang.
 Forest land was encroached on.
-And I Gusti Agung Putu built a palace named “Puri Bala Ayu.”
+And I, Gusti Agung Putu, built a palace named “Puri Bala Ayu.”
 Now it becomes “Belayu.”

-The function of the Taman Ayun Temple can be identified based on the contents of the Mengwi chronicle.
-And also, building structures and their respective roles, especially those in the third area (main temple area).
+We can identify the function of the Taman Ayun Temple based on the contents of the Mengwi chronicle.
+Also, building structures and their respective roles, especially those in the third area (the main temple area).

 Worship of Gods.
-The main deity, Istadewata, who is worshiped at Taman Ayun Temple, is a manifestation of Lord Vishnu.
+Worshipers at Taman Ayun Temple honor the main deity, Istadewata, as a manifestation of Lord Vishnu.
 The locals believe that God Visnu resides at the top of Mount Mangu.
-And also, the Mengwi Chronicle is called “Hyanging Parwata Gunung Mangu” or Bhatara Hyang Danawa.
-Meanwhile, in the Usana Balinese manuscript namely one of the Deities Catur Lokapala which kept Bali stable, especially the Mengwi kingdom in its time.
-As a medium of worship is “Meru Pucak Pangelengan,” a temple building with nine layers on the east row.
-And also, to the left of Meru overlapping 11 intersections from Bhatara Gunung Agung.
+People also call the Mengwi Chronicle ‘Hyanging Parwata Gunung Mangu’ or Bhatara Hyang Danawa.
+Meanwhile, in the Usana Balinese manuscript, one of the deities, Catur Lokapala, kept Bali stable, especially the Mengwi kingdom in its time.
+As a medium of worship, there is “Meru Pucak Pangelengan,” a temple building with nine layers on the east row.
+And also, to the left of Meru, there are 11 intersections with Bhatara Gunung Agung.

-In the temple building row located in the north, a Prasada is building approximately 4 meters high.
-It is referred to as the “Temple of Gading Cili” as a place of the “Goddess of Gading Cili.”
-It seems that what is meant by “Goddess of Gading Cili” is another name for “Goddess of Chile” or Dewi Sri or Dewi Laksmi, the sacred (wife) of Lord Vishnu.
+In the temple building row located in the north, a Prasada is approximately 4 meters high.
+People refer to it as the ‘Temple of Gading Cili,’ a place of the ‘Goddess of Gading Cili.’
+It seems that ‘Goddess of Gading Cili’ is another name for ‘Goddess of Chile’ or Dewi Sri or Dewi Laksmi, the sacred wife of Lord Vishnu.

 Places to Visit in Bali